MIS3640/WebApp-MBTA/reflection.md

 *Write a short abstract describing your project.
 Include all the extensions to the basic requirements.*

 Our team worked on creating a program that would find the nearest mbta stop closest to the location the user would input.
 We launched this program, using flask, as a website.
-First, in order to create the program, we utilized the scaffolding functions Professor provided which took the mapquest url and current input location to give the coresponding longitude and latitude coordinates.
-Those longitude and latitude coordinates were then used by another function to find the nearest station and return the name as well as wheelchair accessibilities.
-Through a final function, we combined the functions to seamlessly flow.
+First, in order to create the program, we utilized the scaffolding functions Professor Li provided.
+The fuctions we build using that scaffolding call the corresponding longitude and latitude coordinates of the inputted location using the MapQuest API.
+These longitude and latitude coordinates were then used by another function to find the nearest station and return the name as well as wheelchair accessibilities, which were found through the MBTA API.
+In the final function, we layered the functions to seamlessly flow from a given location to the nearest MBTA stop.
 In order to create the website, our team utilized the html:5 templates to create 2 documents: one for the user to compute requirements and the other, for displaying results.

 ## Project Reflection *(2 paragraphs )*